 It is also much denser than foam which might make it harder to install, but it is also what makes it durable.

 High-density EVA foam, sometimes called foam rubber flooring, usually comes in individual tiles that look like puzzle pieces.

-You can lock them together and fit them to the size of your space which is a nice option for home gyms which might be smaller.
+You can lock the foam tiles together and fit them to the size of your space which is a nice option for home gyms which might be smaller.

-Foam tends to be much lighter than rubber flooring which makes installation easier, but it can also be softer.
+Foam tends to be much lighter than rubber flooring which makes it easy to install, but it can also be softer.